-When I imagine bottled-up emotions, I picture a soda that’s been shaken.
+When I imagine bottling up emotions, I picture shaking a soda.
 When it’s opened, the contents explode and shoot out everywhere.
 Fizz in your face, streams spraying out in every direction, and a sticky mess all over your hands, clothes, and floor.
 Not at all fun to clean up.

 That’s a lot what it is like when I don’t take the time to address my emotions head-on as they happen.
 The buildup leads to an explosion.
 It is something I am notoriously good at!
 So, I will not preach to you about how you should NEVER bottle up your adoption emotions, but I will tell you how poorly it affects me and how I try to avoid it at all costs.

 If you are part of an open adoption, there are bound to be some bumps in the road.
 This is a relationship formed with a specific purpose and often without much time to build a solid foundation.
 You may come from different backgrounds or have very different life experiences that make it difficult to relate to one another.
 One may prefer phone calls while the other only wants to text.
 It’s a recipe for communication disasters and hiccups along the way.